wp-plugins/wp-app-studio/readme.txt

 Yes, we do.
 Support service purchases are subject to our [paid support terms and condition of use][2].
 All of our developers are based out of U.S. We do not outsource.

-= Will there be a mobile app support? =

-We are planning to create a separate mobile app edition.
-The development will start after all of main modules are completed.

 = Can multiple developers/designers work on the same app? =

 Yes, there is a small scale version control system integrated to Wp App Studio.
 You can also export and import app meta data from development to production systems.